MrPaulAlbert/saywhat/README.md

 ## Overview

 This site contains the internal work product on the Dumbarton Oak Seal Catalogue that supported my 5/11/23 Kalamazoo talk.
-For additional, past, work I've done with the seals, see https://visualhumanist.com/fun-with-do-seals-1-12-22/.
+For some past work I've done with the seals, see https://visualhumanist.com/fun-with-do-seals-1-12-22/.

 ## Talk
 5_11_23 Kalamazoo Talk.pdf – The text of my presentation (with slide images) titled “Say What?” to the International Congress on Medieval Studies, May 11, 2023